Bouvetx/Monopoly/README.md

 *v2*
 **Project by Bouvet Xavier and Cantie Maxime**

-The project was to create a Monopoly game implementing different design pattern , for this we choiced a Singleton, an Observer and a Factory design pattern.
+The project was to create a Monopoly game implementing different design pattern , for this we choose a Singleton, an Observer and a Factory design pattern.

 **THE SINGLETON**